N8sGit/ai-case-study/README.md

 ## What is a vector database?

 A vector database is a type of database that processes data differently than more conventional scalar, tabular, structured or relational databases.
-Unlike more traditional databases, vector DBs index data using a mathematical structure called a vector embedding rather than a scalar primary key or strict “unique identifier”.
+Unlike more traditional databases, vector DBs index data using a mathematical structure called a vector embedding rather than a scalar primary key or strict unique identifier.
 Everything a vector DB contains is mapped to what is called a vector or semantic, space.
-Items are retrieved based on how closely a tokenized request’s vector comes to the corresponding stored item’s location in the vector space.
+Items are retrieved based on how closely a request’s vector comes to a corresponding similar item in the vector space.
 What this means is that vector DBs are better suited to unstructured data retrieval based on similarity or “semantic search”.
 This makes vector DBs a natural fit for NLP applications such as chatbots that need to access and retrieve privately held data in addition to answering queries on the basis on its general knowledge acquired during model training.

-Because user requests for such chatbot applications are often delivered in less precise natural language rather than say, an SQL statement, the AI benefits from the flexibility of vector embeddings to translate that verbal query into a closely matching result by applying the approximate nearest neighbor (ANN) algorithm over the vector space.
+Because user requests for such chatbot applications are often delivered in less precise natural language, rather than say, an SQL statement, the AI benefits from the flexibility of vector embeddings to translate that verbal query into a closely matching result by applying the approximate nearest neighbor (ANN) algorithm over the vector space.

 Vector DBs are designed to work with unstructured data, meaning data that isn’t readily formatted to the cells of a grid or table.
 Because all data, regardless of format, is stored as vectors, vector DBs have the advantage of considerable flexibility over more traditional scalar databases.
 Vector DB’s “type agnosticism” means it can retrieve video clips, pdfs, plain text, images, or any other type of content without requiring special rules or buckets for each data type.
 All data is mapped to the same “continuous” high dimensional vector space, regardless of its content.
 Additionally, the data it stores does not need to be labeled, indexed according to a primary key, or carry any of the retrieval oriented metadata, such as keywords, associated with structured data.
 Only what matters is the “coordinates” the vector encoding for that data object describes of its “location” in the semantic vector space.
 Rather than applying selectors to access items stored in data tables, vector DBs use a similarity comparison to match a request to a database item that best overlaps or approximates its vector coordinates.